 So yes, I know, it’s not quite time for stew type weather, especially here in Charleston where I think we may have had one brisk morning the other day but was brought back to reality when I realized it was 70 degrees.

 It’s a double duty dinner even!
 What’s that you ask?
 What’s a double duty dinner?
 Let me introduce you to this Chicken Chili Stew because you can enjoy it for one or two nights (depending on your appetite and or family size) and then turn it into a different dinner entirely of Chicken Chili Nachos.
 Therefore you have a, wait for it… double duty dinner!

 In passing I’d mentioned to Jonathan I was making Chicken Chili Stew for dinner this week and his response was, “wait, I’m not going to get any of it” because he was traveling this week.

 First, it’s made of clean unprocessed ingredients, which lands it the label of clean eating and second, because it’s a broth based stew, it’s naturally low in calories and makes for a light meal.
 Thirdly, this recipe makes a LOT of stew, for a low cost, and so, of course, you’re probably going to get tired of eating it for an entire week, and therefore you can either freeze the leftover for later or turn it into an entirely new meal such as Chicken Chili Nachos (I’ll show you how in the recipe card below).

 Guys!
 Nachos!
 For dinner!
 Hi, ???? #Winning everyone is happy about this meal.
 Husband, kids, me cause everyone is happy, and even the dog for all the ground scraps she’s getting due to said kids.
 So, how should you meal plan with this dinner?

 This stew is unbelievably versatile and a great way to get many, many, meals out of one initial recipe.
 And that friends is how we’re going to transition into the new school year and (pretend) fall here.

 - 1 tablespoon Olive Oil

-- 3 Poblano Chiles, ribs and seeds removed, chopped into small squares
+- 3 Poblano Chiles ribs and seeds removed, chopped into small squares

-- 4 cloves Garlic, minced
+- 4 Garlic Cloves minced

-- 4 cups Low Sodium Chicken Broth
+- 4 cups Chicken Broth

 - 2 cups Water

-- 1 tablespoon Oregano, dried or fresh
+- 1 tablespoon Oregano

 - 1 tablespoon Chili Powder